yisiox/tp/docs/UserGuide.md

 A [glossary](#glossary) is provided in case you encounter any unfamiliar terms.

 <box type="info" seamless>
-    Look out for icons like this, which may contain addition information, tips and warnings.
+    Look out for icons like this, which indicate addition information, tips and warnings.
 </box>

 <box type="tip" seamless>